addstar/Jail/README.md

 * Unable to jail certain players who were in other worlds
 * Unable to jail offline players, something about NPEs and stack traces.
 * Players inventory is now better managed, although if you shutdown the server you will lose players inventories who are not stored in chests
+* JailRecord now works like it was supposed to.
+* Adding any argument after the player on /jailrecord will list out all the times they've been jailed.

 Features
 ===